 Teradyne is subject to U.S. federal income tax, as well as income tax in multiple state, local and foreign jurisdictions.
-As of December 31, 2022, all material state and local income tax matters have been concluded through 2017, all material federal income tax matters have been concluded through 2016.
+As of December 31, 2022, all material state and local income tax matters have been concluded through 2017, all material federal income tax matters have been concluded through 2017 and all material foreign income tax matters have been concluded through 2016.
 However, in some jurisdictions, including the United States, operating losses and tax credits may be subject to adjustment until such time as they are utilized and the year of utilization is closed to adjustment.